 The Min Jiang Land and Sea Quartet ($16.80, lunch only) features rabbit-shaped steamed prawn and carrot dumpling; carrot-shaped deep-fried glutinous pastry filled with pork char siew and crunchy pine nuts; steamed squid and sea cucumber dumpling; and steamed prawn and Chinese stem lettuce with tobiko "starfish" dumpling.

 Standout dishes from the a la carte menu include the slow-braised beef brisket, tendon and radish ($36 or $72), and roasted chicken skin with prawn paste in sesame pockets ($36 or $72).
 The chicken skin, crispy beancurd skin, Japanese cucumber and rock melon are stuffed into a crisp sesame pocket with a deliciously spicy hoi sin sauce.

-For a noodle dish, try chef Chan's stewed wonton noodles ($18 a person) with sweet Argentinean red prawns, deep-fried wanton topped with tobiko and the quintessential cubes of lard.
+For a noodle dish, try the stewed wonton noodles ($18 a person) with sweet Argentinean red prawns, deep-fried wonton topped with tobiko, and the quintessential cubes of lard.

 Complete your meal with deep-fried purple sweet potato with a crispy milk filling ($20 for eight pieces) and topped with gula melaka syrup.
 It is hard to stop at one.

 WHERE: Min Jiang, Goodwood Park Hotel, 22 Scotts Road MRT: Orchard OPEN: From 1pm on Thursday, 11.30am to 2.30pm (Mondays to Saturdays), 11am to 2.30pm (Sundays), 6.30 to 10.30pm daily TEL: 6730-1704 INFO: E-mail email@example.com or order online at goodwoodparkhotel.oddle.me